 ORDER FALCONIFORMES

-Family Falconidae: Falcons, Caracaras, and Their Kin
+Family Falconidae: Falcons and Caracaras

 Falcons are distinguished from hawks by their more streamlined shapes and their long wings ending in narrow tips.
 As a group, they are the fastest flying birds alive.
 Their hunting technique usually consists of pouncing on their prey from great heights after dive-bombing at great speed.